daoneandonly/web-app-from-scratch-18-19/README.md

 * [x] Using arrow functions consistently throughout my project
 * [x] Using an IIFE to section of certain parts of code
+* [x] Using a ternary operator instead of short if statements

 ### I still want to learn